slowwavesleep/NeuralMachineTranslation/README.md

 The translations done by models in this project can be found [here](/results).

-The results are presented below.
+BLEU score evaluations are presented below.

 |Model| Num. of examples|BLEU|
 |:-------------|:----------:|-----------:|